I don't care about zip lining either!

 If you look closely in the center of this picture you can see one of the towers peaking out above the trees.

 After 4 hours of zipping, we find a place in town to grab a bite to eat.
 We were sitting outside when the first train went by.
 When I say go by, I mean they go by at a high rate of speed and they are right next you.
 Honking the stupid horn the entire time they go through town.
 They town is built down in the river valley so all the noise just bounces around the mountains.
 We decided that perhaps the train would stop running at night but soon found out it ran all night long.
 One just about every hour at the least.
 What happened to the "quiet cottage" we read about?
 These were the loudest trains I've ever heard.
+We got up the next morning, groggy from the interrupted sleep.
+Sandi probably had three hours of sleep at the most.
+We decided we weren't going to let that stop us.
+Off we go for a nice hike along the C&O Canal.
+It was a misty morning threatening rain all morning long.

 To get on the trail we had to cross the rail road bridge.